Days Before Election: Macron Campaign Says It Is the Victim of Massive, Coordinated Hacking Campaign

 Re: (Score:1)

-Reasons to not use Windows: (Score:2)
+Reasons to not use Windows: (Score:4, Informative)

 #3: You gonna get hacked!